alphabill-org/alphabill/docs/rpc-api.md

 ## state_sendTransaction
 Sends a raw CBOR encoded signed transaction to the network.
-Returns the transaction hash, that can be used in with `state_getTransactionProof` method to confirm the execution of the transaction.
+Returns the transaction hash, that can be used with `state_getTransactionProof` method to confirm the execution of the transaction.

 ### Parameters